Remarks on weak amalgamation and large conjugacy classes in non-archimedean groups: Homogenizability of weak classes

 \begin{proposition} The class $\FF$ is a weak \fra class that does not satisfy CAP.
 Moreover, the limit $M$ of $\FF$ is not $\omega$-categorical, and so, in particular, not homogenizable. \end{proposition}

-\begin{proof} In order to see that $\FF$ has WAP, fix $A_0 \in \FF$.
+\begin{proof} It is clear that $\FF$ has HP and strong JEP.
+In order to see that $\FF$ has WAP, fix $A_0 \in \FF$.
 For $a \in A_0$, let $l(a)$ be the length of the longest, directed monochromatic path in $A_0$ that ends at $a$.
 We can easily extend $A_0$ to a connected $A \in \FF$ such that for every vertex $a \in A_0$, every maximal directed monochromatic path $v_1,\ldots, v_n$ ending at $a$ has length $l(a)$, and is such that there exists $v_0 \in A$ such that $(v_0,v_1)$ is an edge in $A$ of a color different from the color of edges in the path.
 Then for any $B,C \in \FF$ with $A \subseteq B,C$, the free amalgam $B \cup C$ (i.e., the amalgam with no new vertices or edges added) is the desired weak amalgamation of $B$ and $C$ over $A_0$.

 To see that $\FF$ does not have CAP, observe that every $A \in \FF$ contains a vertex $a$ with no incoming edges.
-Then we can extend $A$ to an element of $\FF$ in two different ways: by adding a red edge ending at $a$, or a blue edge ending at $a$.
+Then we can extend $A$ to an element of $\FF$ in two ways: by adding a red edge ending at $a$, or a blue edge ending at $a$.
 These two extensions cannot be amalgamated.

 It is also easy to see that the limit $M$ of $\FF$ is not $\omega$-categorical.
 Let $A_n \in \FF$ with fixed $a_n \in A_n$, $n \in \NN$, be elements of the form of a directed path $v_0,v_1, \ldots, v_n=a_n$ that is not monochromatic but such that $v_1, \ldots, v_n$ is monochromatic.
 We can assume that each $A_n$ is a subsets of $M$.
 Then $a_n$ witness that there are infinitely many $1$-types in $M$.